Skip to content

 Proportional Force

-Using a level of force that is reasonable and necessary to neutralize an immediate threat and facilitate escape.
+Reasonable and necessary force to neutralize threat and escape.

 (Definition Only)